Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: The data

 \\

-We will first describe the $I=3/2$ data, since it is rather large and needed to extract the $I=1/2$.
-As commented above, there are several experiments that measured first this wave in the early 70's: Y. Cho et al. \cite{Cho:1970fb}, A.M.
-Bakker et al. \cite{Bakker:1970wg}, B. Jongejans et al. \cite{Jongejans:1973pn} and D. Linglin et al. in \cite{Linglin:1973ci}.
-None of them found any evidence of inelasticity up to 1.8 GeV, so that the amplitude is fully determined in terms of the phase shift, which is shown in Fig.~\ref{fig:s32data} as a function of the CM energy.
+We will first describe the $I=3/2$ data since it is rather large and needed to extract the $I=1/2$.
+As commented above, several experiments measured first this wave in the early '70s: Y. Cho et al. \cite{Cho:1970fb}, A.M.
+Bakker et al. \cite{Bakker:1970wg}, D. Linglin et al. \cite{Linglin:1973ci} and B. Jongejans et al. in \cite{Jongejans:1973pn} .
+None of them found any evidence of inelasticity up to 1.8 GeV so that the amplitude is fully determined in terms of the phase shift, which is shown in Fig.~\ref{fig:s32data} as a function of the CM energy.
 The first observation is that these phase shifts are negative, which means that the interaction in this channel is repulsive, and no resonances occur.
-Second, it can be seen that these experiments have relatively large uncertainties and provide data between 800 and 1100 MeV, with the exception of \cite{Cho:1970fb}, which reaches up to 1.7 GeV.
-In contrast, the data from Estabrooks et al. \cite{Estabrooks:1977xe}, obtained in 1977 and reaching 1.75 GeV, quotes much smaller uncertainties.
+Second, it can be seen that most of these experiments have relatively large uncertainties and provide data between 800 and 1100 MeV, except for \cite{Cho:1970fb}, which reaches up to 1.7 GeV.
+In contrast, the data from Estabrooks et al. \cite{Estabrooks:1977xe}, obtained in 1977 and also reaching 1.75 GeV, quotes much smaller uncertainties.
 It will therefore dominate any fit, particularly at high energies.
-Although there is a crude agreement at low-energies, the conflict between different experimental sets when taking the uncertainties at face value is evident form the plot, particularly between Estabrooks et al. and Bakker et al. at low energies or Cho et al. at higher energies.
+Although there is a crude agreement at low-energies, the conflict between different experimental sets when taking the uncertainties at face value is evident from the plot, particularly between Estabrooks et al. and Bakker et al. at low energies or Cho et al. at higher energies.
 It is also important to remark that the lowest data points sit around 700 MeV, and therefore somewhat far from threshold at 636 MeV.
 Hence, the direct extraction of threshold parameters, like scattering lengths, from a fit to data requires an extrapolation that produces large uncertainties.
-For example, although in \cite{Estabrooks:1977xe} a value of $a_0^{3/2}=-0.14\pm0.001$ is quoted (in $m_\pi$ units), the compilation of low-energy parameters in 1983 \cite{Dumbrajs:1983jd} provided five values for this scattering length ranging from -0.14 to -0.05.
-This observable is relevant for Chiral Perturbation Theory and is the subject of a renewed interest from Lattice QCD.
-This will be discussed in section \ref{sec:sumrules}, where we will provide more precise and robust determinations from sum rules using our constrained parameterizations.
+For example, although in \cite{Estabrooks:1977xe} a value of $a_0^{3/2}=-0.14\pm0.07$ is quoted (in $m_\pi^{-1}$ units), the compilation of low-energy parameters in 1983 \cite{Dumbrajs:1983jd} provided five values for this scattering length ranging from -0.14 to -0.05.
+We already commented that this observable is relevant for chiral perturbation theory and is the subject of a renewed interest from lattice QCD.
+It will be discussed in section \ref{sec:sumrules}, where we will provide more precise and robust determinations from sum rules using our constrained parameterizations.

 \\